 3D Spatial Sound

 3D Spatial Sound improves immersion by creating a 3D effect.
-You get to experience the sounds as if you’re actually in the game’s surroundings.
+You experience the sounds as if you’re actually in the game’s surroundings.

 Needless to say, you will need decent speakers or headphones to achieve this effect.
 You won’t notice a difference with your typical earbuds.

-This feature will not only let you get fully lost in the world you’re exploring but also help you improve your play.
+This feature will let you get fully lost in the world you’re exploring and help you improve your play.

 You will be able to navigate the surroundings better and respond to threats you encounter.